thunlp/SparsingLaw/README.md

 ### Calculate the thresholds of each layer for evaluation

 Notably, our evaluation is conducted under a specific PPL-$`p\%`$ sparsity level.
 The first step is to calculate the adaptive thresholds of each layer under the PPL increase ratio of $`p\%`$ as a preliminary step for evaluation.
+This is done as highlighted in bold in the [previous section](#our-ppl-p-sparsity-metric).

 ### Evaluation with UltraEval